-The University is committed to providing all undergraduate students with a strong liberal arts education.
+It is also dedicated to ensuring all undergraduate students receive a strong liberal arts education.
 This essential part of students' education serves as the foundation for studies in the major areas.

-Delaware State University considers the changing needs of students as a major institutional priority.
-The University believes that: 1.) students must receive the education required for employment and upward mobility; 2.) more minority students must be prepared for graduate and professional education, especially in areas in which they are traditionally under-represented.; and 3.) students should be exposed to new developments in currently existing curricula using diverse teaching strategies.
-Delaware State University places major emphasis on teaching quality.
-At the same time, the University recognizes that all faculty are obligated to expand the frontiers of knowledge in various disciplines and fields and, as appropriate, to apply that knowledge to the solution of community, regional, national and international problems.
+Delaware State University considers the changing needs of students as a major institutional priority and believes that: 1.) students must receive the education required for employment and upward mobility; 2.) more minority students must be prepared for graduate and professional education, especially in areas in which they are traditionally underrepresented; and 3.) students should be exposed to new developments in currently existing curricula using diverse teaching strategies.

+The University places major emphasis on teaching quality.
+At the same time, it recognizes that all faculty are obligated to expand the frontiers of knowledge in various disciplines and fields and, as appropriate, to apply that knowledge to the solution of community, regional, national and international problems.
 The University also believes that faculty involvement in research substantially enhances the quality of teaching and expects that students will be provided opportunities to engage in research.
 Through research, faculty members can continually expand their professional knowledge base and maintain the vitality of their teaching.

-In addition to the primary emphasis on high quality teaching and the related missions areas of research and outreach, the University is committed to serving the surrounding the communities, the State of Delaware and the nation.
+In addition to the primary emphasis on high-quality teaching and the related missions areas of research and outreach, Delaware State University is committed to serving the surrounding communities, the state of Delaware and the nation.